MCP

 NamePurposeKey options

-serveRun Peekaboo’s MCP server over stdio/HTTP/SSE.--transport stdio|http|sse (default stdio), --port <int> for HTTP/SSE; global --bridge-socket <path> attaches to an existing Bridge host.
+serveRun Peekaboo’s MCP server over stdio.--transport stdio (default); global --bridge-socket <path> attaches to an existing Bridge host.
+HTTP/SSE names and --port are reserved for future support and currently fail with an actionable error.

 #Implementation notes